Data-Liberation-Front/csvlint.io/README.md

 #### Database initialization

-run mongo
+run mongo  : `mongod`
-`mongod`

-run redis
+run redis  : `redis-server`
-`redis-server`

 #### Services (job queues, cache servers, search engines, etc.)

-to initialise the app run this in root dir of app
+to initialise the app run this in root directory of app

 `foreman start`

 ### Tests

 ensure phantomjs is installed, `brew install phantomjs` (or however you prefer)

-To run the entire suite of rspec unit tests and cucumber features execute `bundle exec rake`
+To run the entire suite of rspec unit tests and cucumber features execute
+`bundle exec rake`

+alternatively execute each suite separately with

+for unit tests execute `bundle exec rspec`

+for Cucumber features execute `bundle exec cucumber`

 ### Rake Tasks